 Voltage is very important for the batteries, we need to know that Lithium-Ion batteries have 3.7V per cell, while fully charged batteries have about 4.2V.
 Most battery systems have an ESC that responds automatically when the battery drops below 3V.

 The best choice for a battery would be to have as much specific energy per unit volume as possible.
-Doing so will drastically reduce the weight of your battery, which will prolong the flight time, but you must also take care that this excess energy does not destroy your ESC.
+Doing so will drastically reduce the weight of your battery, prolonging the flight time, but you must also ensure that this excess energy does not destroy your ESC.

 5. Discharge Curve